 Speakers

-We are joined by speakers from ICCS member companies who will share their first-hand experience applying these approaches in real-world safety assessments.
+This webinar features speakers from ICCS member companies who share their first-hand experience applying NAMs in real-world safety assessments.
 Their practical insights, drawn directly from implementation, provides valuable perspective on how the ICCS BPG workflow is being used in practice.

 Donna Macmillan, PhD